acend/website-hugo/site/content/en/trainings/openshift.md

 <li>Additionally, local admin rights or access to a terminal (in the browser) are required</li>
 </ul>"

-        - title : "Target Audience"
+        - title : "Target audience"
           icon : "3"
           content : "<ul>
 <li>Our training is designed for software and system engineers</li>